bslatkin/8-bits/README.md

 # Directions

 You'll need Python 2.7 and the [App Engine SDK](https://developers.google.com/appengine/downloads).

-And you'll need PyCrypto to make the session cookie library work.
+Run this command to build PyCrypto.
+It's built locally so it won't pollute your global site-packages.
+Using Brew is fine too.

     cd pycrypto
-    python setup.py install
+    python setup.py build

+You need some secret keys for the session cookie library and XSRF protection.
+Run this script once to generate them.

+    make_secrets.sh

-#### To run the app locally, be sure to use these flags for dev_appserver:
+#### To run the app locally:

     ./run_server.sh

-####  To run frontend tests:
+####  To see frontend tests:

     ./run_server.sh
     # Navigate to http://localhost:8080/tests/index.html

-#### To compile the Closure JS into a binary:
+#### To compile the JS into a binary:

     ./gendepsfile.sh
     ./compile.sh